dembee111/theme-starter/README.md

 check it out here: https://www.pexels.com/

-The Dari theme web design, some svg photos and svg icon is Amerigo's own design property
+The Dari theme web design, some svg photos and svg icon is Gegeesoft's own design property

 ### Support

 Dari Themes is happy to provide support for issues.
-Shoot us an email at batdemberel_sh@yahoo.com and we'll get you squared away.
+Shoot us an email at support@gegeensoft.com and we'll get you squared away.